Updated: Dec 30, 2020

 For example, here's a way to color the US map in 6 colors:

-I will warn you that this does require a lot more formal mathematics (and a lot of definitions) to understand, so it's not initially easy to comprehend, but keep reading and persevering and things should fall into place for you—and it's a really exciting problem to understand!
-My goal is to not just show you how to go about this problem, but to also introduce you to broad concepts like graph theory and induction that can help you across your explorations of math!
-It might make more sense if you already have a background in these topics, but I do my absolute best to explain them as I go on, so stick with it!
+I will warn you that this does require a lot more formal mathematics (and a lot of definitions) than I usually use in my articles, but keep reading and persevering and things should fall into place for you—and it's a really exciting problem to grasp!
+My goal is to not just show you how to go about this problem, but to also introduce you to broad concepts like graph theory and induction that can help you across your explorations of math.
+It might make more sense if you already have a background in these topics, but I explain them all without any prior knowledge as I go on, so stick with it!

 First, let's define a couple of rules to make sure we fully understand the stipulations of our problem: